-Frederick Sanger is an English biochemist who twice received the Nobel Prize for Chemistry; in 1958 for his discovery of the structure of the insulin molecule, and in 1980 for his collaborative work on base sequences in nucleic acids with Paul Berg and Walter Gilbert.
+Frederick Sanger was an English biochemist and molecular biologist who twice received the Nobel Prize for Chemistry; in 1958 for his discovery of the structure of the insulin molecule, and in 1980 for his collaborative work on base sequences in nucleic acids with Paul Berg and Walter Gilbert.

 Early Life and Education:

 Frederick Sanger was born on 13th August in 1918 in Rendcombe, Gloucestershire, England.
 His father, also called Frederick, was a medical practitioner.
 He was a religious man, a Quaker, and had travelled to China as a medical missionary.
 His mother was Cicely neé Crewdson, the daughter of a wealthy cotton manufacturer.
 Frederick Jr. was the middle child of three children having an elder brother and a younger sister.

 The three children were raised with Quaker principles and the family moved to Tanworth-in-Arden, near Birmingham when Frederick was five years old.
 He was initially taught by a governess and went to boarding school in 1927.
 From a young age Frederick enjoyed working with his hands and loved painting and carpentry.